 Day 10: TOMBSTONE MOUNTAINS

 North via Carmacks on the Klondike Highway with a stop and short hike to the “Five Finger Rapids” which sent many a paddle wheeler of early times to her doom.
-A few hundred kilometers father the turn off to the famous Dempster Highway, 730 KM (456 mi) of gravel road linking the interior of the Yukon with Inuvik by the Arctic Ocean.
+A few hundred kilometres father the turn off to the famous Dempster Highway, 730 KM (456 mi) of gravel road linking the interior of the Yukon with Inuvik by the Arctic Ocean.
 You camp at a delightful campground at the base of Tombstone Mountains.

 Day 11: TOMBSTONE MOUNTAINS